MIDASverse/rMIDAS/README.md

 ## Overview

-**rMIDAS** is an R package for multiply imputing missing data using an accurate and efficient deep learning algorithm.
+**rMIDAS** is an R package for multiply imputing missing data using an accurate and efficient algorithm based on deep learning methods.
 The package provides a simplified workflow for imputing and then analyzing data:

   - `convert()` carries out all necessary preprocessing steps
   - `train()` constructs and trains a MIDAS imputation model.